qyjohn/DDBImportExport/README.md

 python DDBExport.py -r us-west-2 -t TestTable2 -p 8 -c 2000 -s 2048 -d s3://bucket/prefix/
 ~~~~

 With a small table (at GB scale), it is safe to use 1 process per vCPU core.
 If you have an EC2 instance with 4 vCPU cores, it is OK to set the process count to 4.
 However, it is important that you have sufficient provisioined RCU on the table, and specify sufficient max capacity for the export with the -c option.
-In general, a single process can achieve over 3200 RCU, which is approximately 25 MB/s.
+In general, the import can be faster with bigger items.
+This is because a Scan API call returns a fixed size result set (1 MB), when the items are large, we need less number of iterations for a batch of items.
+When the item size is approaching 400 KB (which is the maximum size of an item in DynamoDB), a single process can achieve over 3200 RCU, which is approximately 25 MB/s.
 With 4 processes, you can achieve approximately 13000 RCU or 100 MB/s.
+When the items are small, the performance is expected to be worse.

 Depending on the number of sub-processes you use and the maximum size of the output file, DDBExport will create multiple JSON files in the output destination.
 The name of the JSON files will be TableName-WorkerID-FileNumber.json.